Skip to Content

 Place d’Armes

 Place d’Armes, another of the old town squares, hosts the traditional Christmas market.
-While Place de la Constitution has carnival rides and more international offerings, the focus in Place d’Armes is Christmas music, local cuisine, and a typically Luxembourgish Christmas atmosphere.
+While Place de la Constitution has carnival rides and more international offerings, the focus in Place d’Armes is holiday music, local cuisine, and a typically Luxembourgish Christmas atmosphere.

 Stepping into the square, we were greeted by row after row of chalets selling clothes, decorations, and local crafts.
 There were scarves to keep out the wind, Christmas villages and manger scenes, and all manner of jewelry, soaps, toys, and trinkets for kids and adults.